-'''

-setenv EPI_NDAY

-2

-number of full run days
+setenv EPI_NDAY 2 # number of full run days

-Per-period environment variables

-setenv G STDATE

-2001191

-Julian start date

-setenv G_STTIME

-000000

-start time (HHMMSS)

-setenv G TSTEP

-10000

-time step

-(HHMMSS)

-setenv G_RUNLEN

-250000

-run length (HHMMSS)

-Start date of emis time-based files/dirs

-setenv ESDATE

-20010710

-20010710

-Start date of met time-based files

-setenv MSDATE

-setenv NDAYS

-Duration in days of each emissions file

-1

-Duration in days of met time-based files

-setenv MDAYS

-1

-setenv YEAR

-2001

-Base year for year-specific files

-'''
+Per-period environment variables setenv G STDATE 2001191 # Julian start date setenv G_STTIME 000000 # start time (HHMMSS) setenv G TSTEP 10000 # time step (HHMMSS) setenv G_RUNLEN 250000 # run length (HHMMSS) # Start date of emis time-based files/dirs setenv ESDATE 20010710 setenv MSDATE 20010710 # Start date of met time-based files # Duration in days of each emissions file setenv NDAYS 1 # Duration in days of met time-based files setenv MDAYS 1 setenv YEAR 2001 # Base year for year-specific files

-As described in Chapter 4, Using SMOKE Scripts [117], these settings control both the way SMOKE runs (e.g., SMOKE uses EPI_STDATE, the start date of the episode, to decide what day to start the simulation) and the way SMOKE names files (e.g., ESDATE is used to help name time-dependent files).
+As described in Chapter 4, How to Use SMOKE [113], these settings control both the way SMOKE runs (e.g., SMOKE uses EPI STDATE, the start date of the episode, to decide what day to start the simulation) and the way SMOKE names files (e.g., ESDATE is used to help name time-dependent files).

 The next section of the Assigns file is used to set the user-defined input and output directory paths.
-It uses a helper script called set_dirs.scr that applies the initial settings made by the Assigns file to set environment variables for the directories, as described in Section 3.2.2, "The basic SMOKE directories" [99].
+It uses a helper script called set_dirs.scr that applies the initial settings made by the Assigns file to set environment variables for the directories, as described in Section 3.2.2, "The basic SMOKE directories" [95].
 The set_dirs.scr script also verifies that all of the directories are there and that the permissions of the directories are group readable and writable.

-'''

-User-defined I/O directory settings

-setenv SMK_SUBSYS

-$SMK_HOME/subsys

-SMOKE subsystem dir

-setenv SMKROOT

-$SMK_SUBSYS/smoke

-System root dir

-Data root dir

-setenv SMKDAT

-$SMK_HOME/data

-setenv ASSIGNS

-$SMKROOT/assigns

-SMOKE assigns files

-<omitted section>
+User-defined I/O directory settings setenv SMK_SUBSYS \$SMK_HOME/subsys # SMOKE subsystem dir setenv SMKROOT \$SMK_SUBSYS/smoke # System root dir setenv SMKDAT \$SMK_HOME/data # Data root dir setenv ASSIGNS \$SMKROOT/assigns # SMOKE assigns files <or< td="">nitted ssection></or<> nitted s section>

-Set dependent directory names
+Set dependent directory names # source \$ASSIGNS/set_dirs.scr

-source $ASSIGNS/set_dirs.scr

-'''

 Now that we have provided a little background on Assigns files, we will spend the rest of this chapter describing the SMOKE directory structure.
-We will return to discussion of the Assigns file and scripts in Chapter 4, Using SMOKE Scripts [117].
-It is important to understand the directory structure information in the rest of this chapter before moving on to Chapter 4, Using SMOKE Scripts [117].
+We will return to discussion of the Assigns file and scripts in Chapter 4, How to Use SMOKE [113].
+It is important to understand the directory structure information in the rest of this chapter before moving on to Chapter 4, How to Use SMOKE [113].